 Library Type Description Test Test libraries can contain user-created tests or tests pre-built by Imagine Learning.
-Lesson Plan Lesson plans libraries contain Lesson plans created by all users to provide students with personalized lessons that can be aligned to your curriculum.
-Only accessible to educators, users and can be scheduled.
+Lesson Plan Lesson plan libraries contain Lesson plans created by all users to provide students with personalized lessons that can be aligned with your curriculum.
+Only accessible to educators, and users and can be scheduled.
 Users can add standards, assessments, and resources to their lesson plans.
 Intervention Group Intervention group libraries can be created by all users by selecting individual students based on a variety of factors such as performance on Benchmark tests or user-created dialogs and tests.
 Instructional Dialog

 Instructional Dialog libraries contain student-facing instructional resources that can be created by users or a user can choose from pre-built Imagine Learning dialogs.
 Instructional Dialogs can be scheduled for students to take one-on-one or teachers can present the instructional dialog to their entire class.

 Digital Curriculum libraries allow all users to enter their own curriculum from their curriculum providers or create their own curriculum.
 Units can be added to the digital curriculum.
 Digital curriculum can be created by grade and subject.

 Resource libraries are materials intended for teachers and contain items such as files and/or web content and EngageNY modules, units, and/or lessons.
 Resources are not available to students.
 Resources can be added to a digital curriculum, instructional dialogs, or lesson plans.

 Item Family libraries can be created by all users to house user-created and Imagine Learning pre-built passages.
 Item Families also allows users to be able to easily share the passages and group them.